 The speech pattern is fairly different, and unlike English, double negatives are extremely common.
-For example, where in English we would say ‘He cannot speak Afrikaans’, in Afrikaans ‘Sy kan nie Afrikaans praat nie’ literally means ‘She cannot speak Afrikaans not’.
+For example, where in English we would say ‘He cannot speak Afrikaans’, in Afrikaans Sy kan nie Afrikaans praat nie literally means ‘She cannot speak Afrikaans not’.

 One of the main reasons that Swedish is one of the easiest languages for English speakers to learn is due to the number of cognates.
-For example, to ‘start’ is ‘starta’ in Swedish, and ‘grass’ is ‘gras’.
+For example, to ‘start’ is starta in Swedish, and ‘grass’ is gras.

 Another plus of learning Swedish (or Norwegian and Danish for that matter) is that it opens the door to learning other Scandinavian languages.
 There are close links between Swedish, Norwegian, and Danish – and speakers of these languages are often able to understand the others without too much difficulty.

-Danish is another member of the Germanic language family and is particularly similar to Norwegian and Swedish.
-And the good news is that if you have experience of one of these languages, then you’ll find it much easier to learn one of the others.
+Danish is another member of the Germanic language family but it shares particular similarities with Norwegian and Swedish.
+And the good news is that if you have experience with one of these languages, you’ll find it much easier to learn one of the others.

-While some aspects of Danish can be tricky to learn, these features are what makes it quirky and unique.
-For example, there’s an interesting logic behind numbers in Danish, as while we count on tens in English, twenty is the base of the counting system in Danish.
-This means that the number fifty – pronounced ‘Halvtreds’ – literally means ‘halfway to the third 20’!
+While some aspects of Danish can be tricky to learn, this is part of what makes it quirky and unique.
+For example, there’s an interesting logic behind numbers in Danish, as while we count on 10s in English, 20 is the base of the counting system in Danish.
+This means that the number 50 – pronounced Halvtreds – literally means ‘halfway to the third 20’!

 Another plus is that Denmark is full of gorgeous cities, architecture, and attractions that make for great travel destinations.
 For example, in Copenhagen you’ll find the Tivoli Palace, Copenhagen Cathedral, and Rosenborg Castle.